Aggression and Behavior in Autism

 - Teach self-regulation and coping strategies.
 This takes time and needs frequent practice.

-- Dysregulated parents cannot effectively calm their children.
+- Consequently, dysregulated parents cannot effectively calm their children.

 Remember: Your child is not misbehaving.
 Your child is struggling and needs support.

-Aggressive behaviors and challenging behaviors require a multifaceted approach.
-First, parents must prepare ahead of time for challenging behaviors.
-In addition, they should investigate root cause medical issues with their physician.
-Parents who prepare strategies and a plan for dealing with these behaviors have an easier time managing them.
+In summary, aggressive and challenging behaviors require a multifaceted approach.
+That is to say, parents must prepare ahead of time for challenging behaviors.
+Meanwhile, they should investigate root cause medical issues with their physician.
+Parents who prepare strategies and a plan for dealing with these issues have an easier time managing them.